 \begin{remark} The existence of Ulrich bundles of rank $2$ over $(X, 3K_X)$ is already confirmed in the work \cite{Casnati:SpecialUlrich} by Casnati.
 In \cite[Theorem~1.1]{Casnati:SpecialUlrich}, Casnati proves that there exists an Ulrich bundle $\mathcal F$ of rank $2$ which fits into the short exact sequence

 where $W$ is a general set of $20$ points.
 From the construction, we have $h^0(\mathcal F(-H-K_X)) \neq 0$.

 In Theorem~\ref{thm: Ulrich of rank 2}, however, we have $h^0(D_1-K_X) = h^0(D_2-K_X) = 0$, thus $h^0(\mathcal E(-H-K_X))=0$.
-It follows that Theorem~\ref{thm: Ulrich of rank 2} presents a Ulrich bundle which cannot be obtained by the theorem of Casnati.
-It seems an interesting question whether these two bundles lying in the same irreducible component of the moduli space of Ulrich bundles.
-It might be more interesting if one can show that these two bundles cannot lie on the same irreducible components, resulting in the proof of non-irreducibility of the moduli space. \end{remark}
+It follows that Theorem~\ref{thm: Ulrich of rank 2} presents an Ulrich bundle which cannot be obtained by the method of Casnati.
+It would be interesting to ask whether these two bundles lying in the same irreducible component of the moduli space of Ulrich bundles. \end{remark}